Longmire Campground Comfort Stations

 The Longmire Campground Comfort Stations are a group of three public restroom facilities located within the Longmire Historic District at Mount Rainier National Park.
 Known individually under the designations of L-302, L-303, and L-305, the stations were added to the National Register of Historic Places in 1991.

 The three facilities were built between 1930 and 1935 and follow the architectural style of National Park Service rustic.
 The structures are considered similar in size, share comparable exterior details, and are mostly unaltered.

 History

-The Longmmire Campground was originall built in the mid-1920s as a recreation site known as the Longmire Public Auto Camp.
+The Longmmire Campground was originally built in the mid-1920s as a recreation site known as the Longmire Public Auto Camp.
 The early version of the site included two comfort stations, now extinct, that were constructed in 1925.
 The Longmire Campground Comfort Stations were built in the early and mid-1930s in Mount Rainier National Park to provide public toilet facilities to automobile tourists camping in the park at Longmire.